Emmanuelle Guyon, the mirror of your emotions

 Baktún 144 000 7 200 Uinales, 400 Tunes ou 20 Katunes Baktun of maya calendar

-Other units, multiples of twenty, are found, but very rarely used by the Maya: the piktún, the kalabtún, the kinchinltún, and the alautún.
-These units of time were used to measure very long periods, such as thousands or millions of years, and were mainly used in a mythological or cosmological context.
+Other units, multiples of twenty, are also found but were rarely used by the Maya: the piktún, kalabtún, kinchinltún, and alautún.
+These time units were employed to measure very long periods, such as thousands or millions of years, and were primarily used in mythological or cosmological contexts.
 For example, the piktún was equivalent to 20 baktuns, or 7,200,000 days.
 The kalabtún was equivalent to 20 piktúns, or 144,000,000 days.
 The kinchinltún was equivalent to 20 kalabtúns, or 2,880,000,000 days.
-Finally, the alautún was equivalent to 20 kinchinltúns, or 57,600,000,000 days, and it was used to measure even longer periods, such as cosmic ages or cycles of creation and destruction of the world.
+Finally, the alautún was equivalent to 20 kinchinltúns, or 57,600,000,000 days, and was used to measure even longer periods, such as cosmic ages or cycles of creation and destruction of the world.

 Maya Long Count glyphs